julietten/RC_Car_With_Camera/README.md

 **flask folder contains:**
 - stream_webpage.py: user-friendly Flask application Python file
 - templates folder: contains the setup.html and streaming.html templates for the Flask application

+## 2. Software Prerequisites:

+- **Arduino in the controller:** C++ libraries SPI.h and RH_ASK.h
+- **Arduino in the car:** C++ libraries SPI.h and RH_ASK.h
+- **Raspberry Pi:** Python packages time and os
+- **Flask Application:** Python packages flask, paramiko, os, and datetime

+## 3. Microcontrollers:

+- **Arduino Pro Mini in the car:** used for driving and steering functionality and receiving signals from the Arduino in the controller
+- **Arduino Pro Mini in the controller:** used for sending signals to the Arduino in the car based on the inputs from the controller
+- **Raspberry Pi 3B in the car:** used primarily for camera streaming

 ## 4. Hardware Components:
 (refer to the Schematics folder to see the connections)